Paryx-games/connections-monitor/README.md

 A Node.js application that monitors and displays active TCP and UDP network connections on Windows systems in real-time.
 It provides detailed information including process names, geographic locations of remote IPs, connection states, and more.

+> [!NOTE]
+> We accept Pull Requests and Issues so long as they follow our guidelines.

+> [!IMPORTANT]
+> It may take a few days to implement or merge pull requests due to business or other issues.

 ## Features

 - **Real-time Monitoring**: Continuously scans and displays network connections every 2 seconds (configurable).